 Turn southeast down the hill and you get a glimpse of Dad Dail Reservoir.
 At the bottom, the road swings east through South Barrel Springs Draw and travels across the Mexican Flats to a small junction (six miles).
 Here a road continues east through Red Wash and hits W-789 at Dad (six miles).
 Turn south for one mile and the Windmill Draw Road joins the Standard Road at a main junction.
 Here you can take the road east and hit W-789 at mile #30 just south of Dad.

-Turn east for two miles to the next junction.
-Here the Powder Rim Road continues east to W-789 at mile #43 north of Baggs.
+Turn east on C-700 for two miles to the next junction.
+Here the Powder Rim Road (Sand Creek Road) continues east to W-789 at mile #43 north of Baggs.

-Turn southeast and the road drops down across Red Creek at the eastern tip of Cherokee Rim.
+Stay on c-700 to the southeast and the road drops down across Red Creek (three miles) at the eastern tip of Cherokee Rim.
 You then follow along Sand Creek for a bit and the road climbs a ridge above the Little Snake River on the south and Red Creek Basin on the north.
 The road continues along the ridge toward Battle Mountain and Bakers Peak.
 After passing by a road going northwest, you drop down past Poison Buttes into the basin below.

-The road travels through the basin for about four miles (past OFR's with poison gas warnings) and then drops down through a cut in The Bluffs.
-You follow along the base of The Bluffs for about four miles to W-789, one mile north of Baggs.
+The road travels through the basin for about four miles and then drops down through a cut in The Bluffs.
+You follow along the base of The Bluffs for about four miles to W-789 (mile #49), one mile north of Baggs.